Sleep Apnea and Headaches: How Are They Related?

 Obstructive sleep apnea can, over time, reduce blood oxygen saturation in the bloodstream.
 That means less oxygen is reaching various parts of the body, including the brain.
 Consistent poor sleep from sleep apnea can lead to consistent morning headaches as the brain receives less oxygen.
 The brain is literally reacting to oxygen starvation with pain.
 Along with oxygen deprivation, sleep apnea episodes can also increase carbon dioxide, which can cause the brain to swell and add to the pain.

-What Are Sleep Apnea Headaches?
+What are Sleep Apnea Headaches?

 Severe headaches are so common among sleep apnea patients that they are characterized as sleep apnea headaches.
 The intense pain is unique from other types of headaches and is felt upon waking.
 The pain can last for hours and the consistency of the headaches in the morning are the first sign that sleep apnea is causing the symptom.
 Other symptoms related to sleep apnea headaches include dry mouth, daytime drowsiness, and the sense of feeling unrefreshed even after a full night’s sleep.